skintrade/employees/readme.md

 ### post review

 There are 2 branches "main" and "updates" - "main" is quick and dirty, "updates" has updated code to tidy up, rationalise, speed up, manage errors, and sanitise input.

+## Additional notes on the updates branch

+'Long Hand' code base has been tidied and reduced.

+"All Employees" Query - time reduced from 3.6s to 2.25s with SQL clean up and rationalisation.

+MySQLi functions amended.

+Most functions pulled into classes and objects for re-use.

+Filter/sort/search logic modified and set up for re-use rather than code duplication.

+Custom error reporting function implmented (errorhandler.php);

+paginationControl.php updated to deal with a small 'logic' failure.

+Additional sanitization and validation on queries/user input & pre-fills, and responses.

+.htaccess extended to limit access.